See answer

 3. Take Cold Showers

-According to the American College of Dermatology, rinsing off with cool or lukewarm water can help to get rid of trapped sweat after a hot day or when you’ve finished exercising.
+According to the American College of Dermatology, rinsing off with cool or lukewarm water can help to get rid of trapped sweat.
+Consider dialing down the water temperature on a hot day or after you’ve finished exercising.
 Rinsing sweat and bacteria from your skin and perianal area can help reduce possible irritation.
 After a bath or shower, experts recommend using a fragrance-free moisturizer to help prevent dry skin.

 4. Wear Cotton Clothing